FerrariRoberto/testing_linear_and_quadratic_bayesian_classifier/README.md

 ### five classifiers (2 linear + 3 quadratic)

 In this case, training was done on five models, linear and quadratic, using different features.
 The classification
-was done using the majority voting.  <br>
+was done using the majority voting.
 Below, a resume of the model used:

  ![Linear model](images/models_multi.png)